How to Cook Potatoes and How to Bake Potatoes with a Hash Brown Potato Casserole

 This is one vegetable that our home was never without; both when I was growing up and after I had my own home.
 Mom use to say “you can make a meal if you have potatoes”.
 Potato recipes were included in every meal when I was young.

-Many want to blame the potato for additional calories in their diet when the calories actually come from the additional ingredients added to the potatoes.
+Many want to blame the potato for additional calories in their diet when the calories actually come from the additional ingredients added to the potatoes like when you make mashed potatoes.
 If you know how to cook potatoes, you know they can be loaded with calories or can be served baked plain.
 They are actually very healthy and also good for you when trying to lose weight.
 The potato contains many vitamins and minerals.

 A woman I know could not lose weight and her doctor told her to add a potato to her diet; it boosted her metabolism and gave her energy to where she began losing the weight.
 I experienced a couple of times in my life after eating out, a sickness.
 My doctor thought it could be a food poisoning.
 He told me if I had to eat out order a plain baked potato most restaurants know how to cook potatoes; if served hot, it is about the safest food to eat.